Anti-Bouteflika strikes hit Algeria's schools, transport - Journal du Cameroun

 No trains, metros, trams or buses left or circulated within Algiers, employees of the companies running those networks told AFP.

-Several hundred high school students gathered peacefully in central Algiers while others marched in cities elsewhere.
+Around 1,000 high school students gathered peacefully in central Algiers, while others marched in cities elsewhere.

 Bouteflika has been in power since 1999 but suffered a stroke in 2013, and his rare public appearances since have been in a wheelchair.

-His announcement on February 10 that he will run again in April elections has provoked weeks of protests, with tens of thousands taking to the streets after weekly prayers on consecutive Fridays.
+His announcement on February 10 that he will run in next month’s elections has provoked weeks of protests, with tens of thousands taking to the streets after weekly prayers on consecutive Fridays.

 Most shops in the capital’s commercial centre were closed on Sunday, an AFP journalist said.